clickonetwo/ddns-monitor/doc/Instructions.md

 You can probably use `ddns-monitor` on any Linux system, but the premade build is for Ubuntu so those are the instructions we give here.
 On other architectures you may need to adjust them.

-1. In a terminal, give the command `mkdir -p ~/bin` to ensure you have a user-owned binaries directory.
+1. In a terminal, give the command `mkdir -p ~/bin` to ensure you have a user-owned directory for executables.
 2. In your web browser, download the Ubuntu build from the [latest release of ddns-monitor](https://github.com/clickonetwo/ddns-monitor/releases/latest).
 3. In a terminal, give these two commands, the first of which moves the program from where it was downloaded to where it will be used, and the second of which makes it executable:
    ```shell